SuluKarpuz/event-management/README.md

 ```sh
   npm install
 ```
-3.Create a `.env` file in the project root directory.
-4. Add the following environment variables to the `.env` file:
+3.Create a `.env` file in the project root directory and add the following environment variables to the `.env` file:
 ```sh
   NODE_ENV=development
   PORT=5000